Friz-zy/aws-high-availability-web-worker-setup-example/README.md

 ansible-playbook playbooks/setup_application.yml
 ```

-Latest playbook did almost all the magic:
+Latest playbook do almost all the magic:
   * install necessary soft like nginx, docker & docker-compose
   * create directories for shared file system and docker logs
   * mount aws efs into shared directory